reid/node-jslint/README.md

 As of node-jslint 0.4.0, a streams interface is exposed.
 You can use it in client code like this:

+Install as a dependency:

+    $ npm install --save jslint

+Pull it into your code with require:

     var LintStream = require('jslint').LintStream;

-    // configuring the linter
+Create and configure the stream linter:

+    var options = {
+        "edition": latest,
+        "length": 100
+    },
-    var l = new LintStream(options);          // can pass jslint options here, including edition fileName = 'lib/main.js',
+        l = new LintStream(options);
-        fileContents = ...;

-    // sending files to the linter:
+Send files to the linter:

+    var fileName, fileContents;
     l.write({file: fileName, body: fileContents});

-    // receiving information from the linter
+Receive lint from the linter:

     l.on('data', function (chunk, encoding, callback) {
         // chunk is an object